Nirv-git/CVRMods-Nirv/VoiceBalanceModeRework/README.md

 # VoiceBalanceModeRework

+# Suggestions from this post have been merged with 2024r174ex2 and 2023r173hotfix on 2024/02/20

+### This mod is outdated now and should not be used

 ### Mod details
 This mod changes the `Player Voice Attenuation` > `Focus Modes` with the goal of providing a more natural and comfortable sound profile.